 Board of Directors

 Andrew K. Ludwick has been a director since 2008.
 Mr. Ludwick has extensive experience in technology and start-up businesses, including serving as Chief Executive Officer of Bay Networks, Inc., a multi-billion dollar communications networking company, from 1994 to 1996, and Founder, President and Chief Executive Officer of SynOptics Communications, Inc., a communications networking company, from 1985 to 1994.
 He has been a private investor since 1997.
 Mr. Ludwick holds a BA from Harvard College and an MBA from Harvard Business School.
-He has served since 2008 as a member and chairman of the Board of Directors of Rovi Corporation (f/k/a Macrovision Corporation), a provider of technologies for the protection, enhancement and distribution of businesses' digital goods.
 He is a member of our Audit Committee and Information Technology Committee.
 The Board, Audit Committee and Information Technology Committee benefit from Mr. Ludwick’s extensive experience as an entrepreneur, manager and investor in technology businesses.
 Mr. Ludwick’s operational background provides the experience necessary to help the Board fulfill its oversight duties with regard to Audit Committee responsibilities and also to advise the Board and management on technology matters.

 Ross W. Manire has been a director since 2003.
-He has served since 2002 as Chairman and Chief Executive Officer of ExteNet Systems, Inc., a wireless networking company Mr. Manire founded.
+He has served since 2002 as President and Chief Executive Officer of ExteNet Systems, Inc., a wireless networking company Mr. Manire founded.
 Mr. Manire’s professional career includes serving as a partner in the Entrepreneurial Services Group at Ernst & Young, LLP, a leading accounting firm, from 1983 to 1989.
 Prior to joining ExteNet, Mr. Manire was President of the Enclosure Systems Division of Flextronics International, Ltd., an electronics contract manufacturer, from 2000 to 2002.
 He was President and Chief Executive Officer of Chatham Technologies, Inc., an electronic packaging systems manufacturer that merged with Flextronics, in 2000.
 Prior to joining Chatham, he was Senior Vice President of the Carrier Systems Business Unit of 3Com Corporation, a provider of networking equipment and solutions.
-He served in various executive positions with U.S. Robotics from 1991 to 1995, including Chief Financial Officer, Senior Vice President of Operations, and Senior Vice President of the Network Systems Division prior to its merger with 3Com.
+He served in various executive positions with U.S. Robotics from 1991 to 1997, including Chief Financial Officer, Senior Vice President of Operations and Senior Vice President of the Network Systems Division prior to its merger with 3Com in 1997.
 From 1989 to 1991, Mr. Manire was a partner in Ridge Capital, a private investment company.
 Mr. Manire holds a BA degree from Davidson College and an MBA degree from the University of Chicago.
-He is a member of the Board of Directors and Finance and Compensation Committees of The Andersons, Inc., a diversified business with interests in agribusiness, railcars and retailing.
-Mr. Manire is a member of our Audit and Nominating Committees.
-The Board and the Audit Committee benefit from his business, operational, accounting and financial knowledge and experience.
-For example, Mr. Manire’s experience with electronics contract manufacturing has proven important as Zebra initiated and completed its project to outsource printer manufacturing.
-Mr. Manire’s financial and accounting experience also facilitates the Board’s oversight of Zebra’s accounting, internal control and auditing functions and activities.
+He is a member of the Board of Directors and Finance and Audit Committees of The Andersons, Inc., a diversified business with interests in agribusiness, railcars and retailing.
+Mr. Manire is a member of our Audit, Information Technology, and Nominating and Governance Committees.
+The Board, Audit Committee and Information Technology Committee benefit from his business, operational, accounting and financial knowledge and experience.
+For example, Mr. Manire’s experience with electronics contract manufacturing proved important as Zebra initiated and completed its project to outsource printer manufacturing.
+Mr. Manire’s financial and accounting experience facilitates the Board’s oversight of Zebra’s accounting, internal control and auditing functions and activities.

-Frank Modruson has been a director since February 2014.
-From January 2003 to February 2014, Mr. Modruson was the Chief Information Officer from Accenture Ltd., a world-wide leader in management consulting, information technology and systems integration, and business process outsourcing services company.
+Frank Modruson has been a director since 2014.
+From 2003 to 2014, Mr. Modruson served as the Chief Information Officer at Accenture, a world-wide leader in management consulting, information technology, systems integration, and business process outsourcing services.
 As CIO, he was responsible for the information technology strategy, applications and infrastructure supporting a global business of 281,000 employees.
 He also chaired Accenture’s Information Technology Steering Committee and was a member of the Accenture Operating Committee and Global Leadership Council.
-In 2010, Mr. Modruson was elected to the CIO Magazine’s CIO Hall of Fame.
+In 2010, Mr. Modruson was elected to CIO Magazine’s CIO Hall of Fame.
 In addition, InfoWorld named him to its list of Top 25 CTOs and ComputerWorld named him one of its Premier 100 CTOs.
 Prior to becoming CIO at Accenture, Mr. Modruson worked there as a Partner and Associate Partner for 15 years.
-Mr. Modruson currently serves on the board of Taleris, a private company and joint venture of GE Aviation and Accenture, that provides intelligent operations services for airlines and cargo carriers.
-He is also a volunteer firefighter and serves on the Board of the Directors of the Lyric Opera of Chicago.
+Mr. Modruson currently serves on the boards of First Midwest Bancorp, Forsythe Technologies, Inc., and Landauer, Inc. He is also a volunteer firefighter and serves on the Board of the Directors of the Lyric Opera of Chicago.
 Mr. Modruson has a B.A. in Computer Science from Dickinson College and a Masters in Computer Science from Pennsylvania State University.
 Mr. Modruson is a member of our Audit Committee and the Chair of our Information Technology Committee.
 His experience transforming IT into an asset for Accenture will assist Zebra as it looks to expand and move into new markets.

 Janice Roberts has been a director since 2013.
 Ms. Roberts is currently a partner with Benhamou Global Ventures, an early-stage venture capital firm based in Silicon Valley.
 Ms. Roberts was previously a Venture Advisor at Mayfield Fund, a global venture capital fund based in Silicon Valley.
-For more than 10 years she was a Managing Director at Mayfield Fund, where she invested in mobile, wireless, communications and consumer technology companies.
+For more than 10 years, she was a Managing Director at Mayfield Fund, where she invested in mobile, wireless, communications and consumer technology companies.
 Prior to joining Mayfield Fund, Ms. Roberts held various executive positions at 3Com Corporation (acquired by the Hewlett-Packard Corporation), including leading its global marketing and business development operations, as well as a number of the company’s new business initiatives, including its Palm Computing subsidiary and 3Com Ventures.
-Ms. Roberts currently serves on the Boards of ARM Holdings plc, and RealNetworks, Inc., where she is a member of both of their compensation committees.
+Ms. Roberts currently serves on the Boards of GBx, Playfirst, Inc. and RealNetworks, Inc., where she is a member of its Compensation Committee, Nominating Committee and Executive/Strategy Committee.
 Additionally, she serves on the board of the Ronald McDonald House at Stanford, which is located in Palo Alto, CA, and as an advisor for Illuminate Ventures, a group dedicated to investing in companies that are inclusive of women entrepreneurs.
-Ms. Roberts has a Bachelors of Commerce with Honours from the University of Birmingham in Birmingham, United Kingdom.
+Ms. Roberts has a B.A. degree in Economics from the University of Birmingham in Birmingham, United Kingdom.
 Ms. Roberts’ experience with technology companies, venture deals and her board work will prove important as Zebra expands its business into additional technological spheres, including the Internet of Things.
-Additionally, her experience with compensation committee work will aid the Board in its oversight of the compensation practices of Zebra.
+Ms. Roberts is a member of our Compensation Committee.